desaidhruv5/Simulations/README.md

 ===========

-PLOTTING THE DISTRIBUTION OF EJECTA
+PLOTTING APPROXIMATE DENSITIES THROUGHOUT EVOLUTION

 Data is read from all 'densevo*.dat' files.